MrMira/MrMira/README.md

 ### Hello.
 I'm Miguel.
-I'm graduate as bachelor of science technology at the UFABC and I like programming!
+I'm graduate as bachelor of science technology at UFABC and I like programming!

 I have strong interest in architecture and performance of enterprise applications and low-level programming in general.